 - In the Chart editor > Customize tab, scroll down and you will now see separate controls for Vertical Axis (the left side, for temperature change only), and a brand-new menu for the Right Axis (for US GDP only), as shown in Figure 14.8.

 - Finish your chart by adjusting Vertical Axis for temperature change, but with even more exaggeration than you did in the previous section on “Lengthen the vertical axis to flatten the line.”
 This time, change the minimum value to 0 (to match the right-axis baseline for US GDP) and the maximum to 10, to flatten the temperature line even further.
-Add a title, source, and labels to make it look more authoritative, as shown in Figure 15.9.
+Add a title, source, and labels to make it look more authoritative, as shown in Figure 14.9.

 To sum up, in this tutorial we created several charts about global temperature change.
 None of them were technically wrong, only some were truthful, but most were unreasonably manipulated to fool readers by hiding or disguising important patterns in the data.
 We demonstrated several ways that charts can be designed to deceive readers, but did not exhaust all of the options.
-For example, see additional readings on ways to create three-dimensional charts and to tilt the reader’s perspective below the baseline, which causes readers to misjudge the relative height of column or line charts.44
+For example, see additional readings on ways to create three-dimensional charts and to tilt the reader’s perspective below the baseline, which causes readers to misjudge the relative height of column or line charts.49

 You may feel frustrated that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
 Instead, remember that the important visualization rule is a three-step process: never blindly accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.

 Now that you’ve learned about how to lie with charts, in the next section you’ll build on these skills to lie with maps.